vvvv/betadocs/Wiki/Using vvvv/The User Interface/Finder.md

 **<** - search globally in the whole graph
 **>** - search in patches within the active patch

-Check [the complete list of tags](TODO INTERNALLINK:finder#filter-nodes) to filter particular nodes.
+Check [the complete list of tags](xref:2b6364c7-c8a5-4e02-86df-da55f233b5cb#filter-nodes) to filter particular nodes.

-If you also want to search inside [modules](TODO INTERNALLINK:subpatches#modules) activate the **M** checkbox in the topright corner of the finder.
+If you also want to search inside [Modules](xref:b66f153a-f7c3-4867-a8c9-bce69861d759#modules) activate the **M** checkbox in the topright corner of the finder.

 #### Mouse Interaction